0x20h/teeparty-php/docs/source/usage.rst

 Starting a Worker
 =================

-In order to execute a Filter, start a worker instance:
+In order to execute a filter, start a worker instance:

 .. code-block:: sh